Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 #### IAM credential report

 provides details about the IAM users in an AWS account, including their **access keys, passwords, MFA devices**, and various other security-related information.

+audit its password and access key rotation details for compliance purposes

 However, the report does ***not*** include information such as the type of MFA device assigned to an IAM user, the User-Agent browser identifier for each logged-in IAM user, or the number of incorrect login attempts.